 - many of what KPI Ninja scored as “text encounters”, as actually delivered, would likely have fallen short of G2012

-- for example, KPI Ninja’s scoring rule would have counted three texts within 25 hours as two separate “text encounters”; with a spread of up to a week this would have been a single G2012
+- for example, KPI Ninja’s scoring rule would have counted three texts spread beyond 24 hours as two separate “text encounters”; with a spread of up to a week this would have been a single G2012

 - similarly, KPI Ninja’s scoring rule counted a simple text to, e.g., request a prescription refill request as a “text encounter”; a G2012 would not have been allowed for such a minimal activity

 - we treated those visits to a Nextera clinic in which additional services were performed as the equivalent of visits to an urgent care center costing an extreme $528.00, the equivalent of two level five visits

 In short, we bent over backwards to try to find higher cost correspondences to cast Nextera in a good light.

-With these profoundly generous assumptions in Nextera’s favor, the private-pay fee-for-service world would still have delivered these or better services – the 40 minute visits, the phone calls, the asynchronous messaging, the in-office tasks like suturing and making arm casts – at a lower cost than Nextera received.
+With these profoundly generous assumptions in Nextera’s favor, the private-pay fee-for-service world would still have delivered these or better services – the 40 minute visits, the phone calls, the asynchronous messaging, the in-office tasks like suturing and making arm casts – at less than the amount Nextera received.
 Computations here.

 Face it.
 Nextera’s brand of primary care is no big deal, not really much above average.
 Nextera patients average 1.65 primary care office visits per year (versus a national average for all patients including the uninsured of 1.51; they get half a phone call every year, and they send or receive three annual text messages.
-Taking $832 a year for that level of service is not exactly admirable.
+Taking $839 a year for that level of service is not exactly a big deal.
 Claiming that this is some kind of patient access breakthrough is a new frontier in nonsense.

 Nextera’s CEO is an acknowledged DPC leader and co-founder of the DPC Coalition.
 Nextera has 100+ physicians in eight states and a bevy of employer group contracts.
 The KPI Ninja study of Nextera is direct primary care, putting its best foot forward.